History of silk: Global spread of sericulture (4th–16th century)

+An original sample of Italian Renaissance silk died in magenta (the sample was found in an account book dating from 1513–1521 in the Salviati Archive in Pisa, and it has preserved its original coloration, as it was not exposed to light over the centuries).

 The sudden boom of the silk industry in the Italian state of Lucca, starting in the 11th and 12th centuries, was due to much Sicilian, Jewish, and Greek settlement, alongside many other immigrants from neighboring cities in southern Italy.
 With the loss of many Italian trading posts in the Orient, the import of Chinese styles drastically declined.
 In order to satisfy the demands of the rich and powerful bourgeoisie for luxury fabrics, the cities of Lucca, Genoa, Venice and Florence increased the momentum of their silk production, and were soon exporting silk to all of Europe, with 84 workshops and at least 7,000 craftsmen in Florence in 1472 alone.

 In 1519, Emperor Charles V formally recognized the growth of the industry of Catanzaro by allowing the city to establish a consulate of the silk craft, charged with regulating and check in the various stages of a production that flourished throughout the 16th century.
 At the moment of the creation of its guild, the city declared that it had over 500 looms.
 By 1660, when the town had about 16,000 inhabitants, its silk industry kept 1,000 looms, and at least 5,000 people, in employment.
 The silk textiles of Catanzaro were not only sold at the Kingdom of Naples's markets, they were also exported to Venice, France, Spain and England.